benceg/thispage/README.md

 ## The tiny, flexible, chainable switchboard library for server-rendered pages.

 Tiny (~0.5KB minified & gzipped), dependency-free and built with ES2015.
-Made for browser use only.
+For browser use only.

 ---